mikaelbr/bacon-love/exercises/08_combining_observables_part_i/problem.md

 Your job will be to combine these two streams with the decoder function and produce a stream of invaluable intel for the EDF.

-The decoder function will take as its single parameter a touple on the form `[message, key]`.
+The decoder function, passed as the third argument, will take as its single parameter a tuple on the form `[message, key]`.

 ## Template